Parasite Eve (film): Plot

 At home, Nagashima finds Kiyomi's journals, which reveal she was losing control of herself and hearing voices that made her attracted to Nagashima's work, and to manipulate her actions to get Nagashima to perform his experiments, leading up to the previous night.
 Sachiko approaches Nagashima and tells him to attend her presentation at a science conference.
 At the conference, Nagashima meets with Yoshizumi, who says Mariko has grown stranger each day and that even her uterus is changing.
 Sachiko begins to present, revealing herself to be a mitochondria collective that will replace humans and can control the mitochondria in humans.
 The creature says they have found an ideal womb in which to continue their process.
 Nagashima asks whether the creature is Eve, before it causes a man in the audience to burst into flames through the mitochondria in his body, which leaves the audience in a panic.
 Nagashima tells the doctor the creature has collected sperm and is looking for a womb in which to cultivate it, and they both rush to the hospital.

 At the hospital, Mariko's abdomen convulses wildly as staff try to help.
-When Nagashimai and Yoshizumi arrive, they find Mariko has fainted and the creature is attempting to escape with her.
+When Nagashima and Yoshizumi arrive, they find Mariko has fainted and the creature is attempting to escape with her.
 The creature slowly leaves while setting people on fire as she moves through the hallways.
-Nagashimai and Yoshizumi attempt to use security doors to prevent the creature from escaping so she move to the roof with Mariko.
+Nagashima and Yoshizumi attempt to use security doors to prevent the creature from escaping, so she moves to the roof with Mariko.
 Nagashima pleads with the creature, calling her Kiyomi, to let Mariko go.
 The creature responds her form is a new evolution, that Mariko will bear the real Mitochondrial Eve, and that the mitochondria controlled all events in Kiyomi's life that led to this point, including manipulating her to fall in love with Nagashima.
 Nagashima calls out to Kiyomi as the creature tells him to go away and sets his arms on fire.
 Nagashima continues forwards and embraces Kiyomi, and they both erupt into flames.
 Takashi arrives on the roof and rescues Mariko as the creature and Nagashima continue to burn.